metrorailings/OwlBlog/content/posts/week-2-insights-1.md

 Kudos to Kyle Shanahan for keeping his team out east over the past week, helping them acclimate not only to the time zone, but also against the stifling humidity.

+Jimmie Ward playing well for the 49ers, breaking up the deep passes.
+Speaking of which, I notice Hurts isn't afraid to lob the ball deep.
+An admirable quality for a quarterback still cutting his teeth.

 ***

 ## Rams @ Colts